 - No need for in-unit hardware.
 Installing and maintaining hardware in every unit is time-consuming and expensive.
 With a wireless system, you don’t need in-unit hardware — instead, residents can use their cell phones.
 Some wireless door entry systems even offer mobile apps so users can manage access from anywhere with just their smartphones.

 - More features.
-WiFi entry systems with mobile apps use all the power of the Internet to their advantage.
+IP door entry systems with mobile apps use all the power of the Internet to their advantage.
 The best systems offer features like virtual keys and video calling.

 The best wireless door entry system